A non-thesis, part-time program, the MS in Regulatory Science program requires 30 credits of coursework and is taught exclusively online.

 - Clinical Research (Year 2, Fall Semester)

-- Regulated Products in the Marketplace (Year 2, Fall Semester)
+- Regulated Products in the Marketplace (Year 2, Spring Semester)

 This online course is designed to orient students of diverse professional backgrounds to several practical elements that underpin drug, biologic, and device regulation in the US and around the world.
 It provides the core for the curriculum and is a pre-requisite for all other courses.
 Elements that are explored are the legal framework for drug regulation, including events that have shaped today's framework; ethical issues in drug/biologic/device development and drug/biologic/device use; global regulatory guidance approaches; types of communications with Food and Drug Administration (FDA), including Investigational New Drug (IND) application, New Drug Application (NDA), and Abbreviated New Drug Application (ANDA) requirements, and 510(k) clearance and Premarket Approvals / Biologics Licensing Applications (PMA/BLA) approval requirements; chemistry, manufacturing, and control (CMC) issues; and post-marketing topics.